butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Common Issue
 ### 4 Buttons on card didn't show
-#### Localization
-There was a Localization issue if you are not using English version of SD webui.
-This is fixed in the latest version of this extension. **Bilingual localization extension is supported by PR since v1.6.1.1.**

 ##### Using cloud based localization extension
 Turn off cloud based localization extension, use normal localization extension.